 Implantable Artificial Kidney

 Our commitment to research is leading to the development of a truly implantable artificial kidney.
 The real potential for miniaturization greatly adds to its impending creation.
 As with the wearable and standalone devices, the identical methodology will be used in its design.
+This would not be possible with water dependent (dialysis) technology.

 Real time data available for patient and physician to monitor performance

-Real time control of electrolyte, urea and fluid removal
+Real time control of electrolyte, urea and fluid removal for more precise results

 Will not require R/O water, dialysate solution or a dialyzer